CESNET/metacentrum-user-docs/README.md

 cd ${repodir}/components ; rm -r ai ; rm  button.tsx card3.tsx sidebar.tsx toc.tsx
 ```

-4. run the script (as sudo if needed); in a browser, open `http://localhost:3000/en/docs`
+4. run the script (as sudo if needed); in a browser, see the docs at `http://localhost:3000/en/docs`

 **Notes**

-- 8 GB of mem is just barely enough to run the build
+- 8 GB of mem is just barely enough to run the build on an older ntb
-- this howto will probably change in the near future as Metacentrum docs wiull officially transfer from mkdocs to fumadocs
+- this howto will probably change in the near future as Metacentrum docs will officially transfer from mkdocs to fumadocs